 Dual Auxiliary Sensor Ports: This allows the easy plug-in addition of a further optional sensor.
 Each of the ports is dual-zoned: the first zone will respond by chirping the siren only; and the second zone will respond by triggering the system.
 These ports supply constant 12 volt power, grounded output when the system is armed, a negative instant trigger, and a negative prewarn trigger.
 Both sensor ports have identical operation.
-The AU-85TA Dual Zone Infrasonic Impact and Glass Breakage Sensor included with the Crime Guard 850i3 is packaged with its own instruction sheet.
+The AU-85TA Dual Zone Infrasonic Impact and Glass Breakage Sensor included with the Crime Guard 850i is packaged with its own instruction sheet.

 Dual Remote Start Satellite Relay Ports: In some cases, a particular vehicle may require more than one Ignition #1 circuit or more than one Starter circuit to be powered up.
 The control module has a Red 3-pin port providing these two circuits as Negative outputs, which allows easy addition of further external relays.
-Available as an optional service part is a socket and two relays which plug into this port, and provide and additional Ignition #1 and Starter output.
-Also please note that certain Omega OEM antitheft bypasses also utilize this port.

 Also present is a Blue 3-pin port, which supplies Negative outputs for a further Ignition output, and an Accessory output.
-The third pin in both ports is +12 Volts for the optional relay's coils.
+The third pin in both ports is +12 Volts for the optional relays' coils.